 If you send Dave email, your message and the associated information will be retained until Dave decides to delete it.

 The Dalek Zone server is backed up at regular intervals.
 Users’ personal data is included in those backups.
 Backups are kept for as long as Dave considers it technically wise and useful.
 Unfortunately, it is not reasonably feasible to delete a user’s data from past backups.
-So, even if your account s deleted, it may still continue to exist in past server backups, until such time as those backups are discarded.
+So, even if your account is deleted, data associated with your account may still continue to exist in past server backups, until such time as those backups are discarded.

 How your personal information is protected